nolanlawson/dotjs-2016/readme.md

 HTML5 reigns supreme.

-If you want to build a compelling web application, whether it's an email app, a video website, or a 3D game, you can do it with purely open web technologies.
+If you want to build a compelling web application, whether it's an email app, a video website, or a 3D game, you can do it today with purely open web technologies.

 --